-Our Forces children meet once a week in the School library to discuss and explore areas which are significant to them as members of a military family.
+Our Forces children meet regularly in the School library to discuss and explore areas which are significant to them as members of a military family.
 Whilst the topics covered may not necessarily be on the curriculum the work that they do does include curriculum subjects including numeracy, literacy, art, RE, music and science.
 Subjects discussed are planned and delivered in consultation with the children in order that the workshops are topical and relevant to their needs.

 We also enter a number of competitions which are run by military charities throughout the year which the children particularly enjoy.
 These competitions provide the children with an opportunity to show their artistic and literary flair.
 Examples of these wonderful pieces of work are on display in the library, either on the walls/display board or in the folders on the top shelf of the bookcase (to the right of the upcoming events display).

 Please do not hesitate to come and find me in school if you have any questions about Forces Club.

 This term we are excited to have been invited to enter a competition through NKDC.
 Each year NKDC have a flag raising ceremony to mark the start of a week of events celebrating our Armed Forces.
 This year, the ceremony will take place on Monday 19th June outside St Denys Church in Sleaford at 10.30am.
 We will be attending with four children from years 5/6.
 The competition is to design a poster and the theme this year is "Saluting our Armed Forces".
 Our designs are under way and will be submitted at the end of the month.
 The winning design will feature on the advertising material for these celebrations.

 Term 3.Thinking about what home means to us.